Scripting is one of the core RMM features in Syncro. It was designed to have maximum flexibility and interoperability with tools you already use.

 Required Files (Uploads/Attachments)

-You can upload any arbitrary file and "require" it in your script.
-It will download and be where you requested before the script actually runs.
-You can do things like include a portable tech tool zip file, put it in a folder, unzip it, etc.
+You can upload any file and "require" it in your script.
+It will download and be where you requested (Destination File Name) before the script actually runs.

 When utilizing this file within the script, you'll want to be sure that you enter the full path when filling in the Destination File Name field (after clicking "Add a Required File"), including the file name itself.
-For example, if the name is "file.exe", you'll want to enter "C:/temp/file.exe" into the Destination File Name field.
+For example, if the name is "working.txt", you could have the path be something like "C:/temp/working.txt" into the Destination File Name field.

 We have some examples in our library where you can run Bleachbit tools, or Techsuite tools. (coming soon).